 Some OTTBs have risen to the top-levels of equine competition.
 For example, Blackfoot Mystery made three starts on the track before being retired and retrained for eventing.
 The gelding has competed with Boyd Martin in numerous international events, such as the 2016 Olympics in Rio de Janeiro and the 2016 Rolex Kentucky Three-Day Event.

 On the opposite side of the spectrum, multiple grade 1 winner and millionaire Game on Dude is now part of a living tourism destination at TAA-accredited Old Friends.
 While Jackhammer, a graduate of TAA-accredited After the Homestretch, is trail riding partner and equine best friend for his adopter.

 OTTBs are further proving that they aren’t just one-trick ponies as the Thoroughbred aftercare movement grows.
-Five-star eventers, champion show hunters, lightning-fast barrel runners, sensitive therapy companions.
+Eventers, champion show hunters, lightning-fast barrel runners, sensitive therapy companions.
 You name it, OTTBs are doing it.